pquiring/javaforce/readme.txt

-jar : build the projects main jar file depjars : copy dependant jar files into project folder executable : build native launcher deb : build Debian deb file (after install)
+jar : build the projects main jar file depjars : copy dependant jar files into project folder executable : build native launcher
+ - a stub launcher for the platform is copied into the project folder and configured to load classpath and start main method
+ - a project property "apptype" can be set to "c" for console apps or "s" for service apps (default is gui app) deb : build Debian deb file (after install)
  - requires bzip2, binutils, sudo
  - linux packaging requires files.lst and linux stub (/stubs/linux)